Services

 The choice of location for sessions will be heavily influenced by a range of factors, including the needs of your child and the level of NDIS funding available.
 However, we always seek to initially meet and work with families within the context of the home to establish rapport and goals.
 After this time, there may be the opportunity to support your child with their preschool centre or local primary school.

-Throughout the course of our regular music therapy sessions, Josh will share and model strategies that effectively target and address the developmental goals important to your family.
+Throughout the course of our regular music therapy sessions, we will share and model strategies that effectively target and address the developmental goals important to your family.
 These methods will complement those used by other early intervention practitioners, such as speech pathologists and occupational therapists.
-Parents, and in some cases teachers, are then coached by Josh on how to implement innovative ideas and techniques within everyday activities and tasks.
+Parents, and in some cases teachers, are then coached by our Registered Music Therapists on how to implement innovative ideas and techniques within everyday activities and tasks.

-Whilst working as a clinician, Josh has had the opportunity to participate in research and present at several well-known conferences:
+Whilst working as a clinician, Josh has had the opportunity to participate in research, as well as share his knowledge at several public events:

 2017

-Josh shared the findings from his Master of Music Therapy thesis at the Australian Music Therapy Conference, where he explored the role of music therapy in special education settings.
+Josh shared the findings from his Master of Music Therapy thesis at the Australian Music Therapy Conference, in which he explored the role of music therapy in special education settings.

 2020